Trenton Shoplifting Charges Lawyer

 Civil Penalties for Shoplifting

 In addition to criminal prosecution, a civil penalty of up to $150.00 can be brought against a person stealing from a store.
 The store can recover for any damage or property loss up to $500.00.
-If a store uses an attorney to sue against you, the store can also get attorneys fees.
+If a store uses a lawyer to sue against you, the store can also get attorneys fees.
 All of this is in addition to any criminal penalties you might face.

 Call The Law Offices of Greg Prosmushkin, P.C. today for a free consultation.
 The Criminal Defense Attorneys at The Law Offices of Greg Prosmuhskin, P.C. have decades of experience handling criminal cases, including shoplifting specifically, in both Municipal Courts and New Jersey Superior Court.
 Call us today.